fishjam-dev/membrane_rtc_engine_timescaledb/README.md

 Metrics stored in the database using `membrane_rtc_engine_timescaledb` can be simply visualized using Grafana.
 To start the dashboard with RTC Engine metrics, mount configuration files, that are in `grafna/provisioning` to the Grafana docker container.
 Eg. if you have cloned this repository in the `/root` directory, add `-v /root/membrane_rtc_engine_timescaledb/grafana/provisioning:/etc/grafana/provisioning` option to your `$ docker run`.
-Beyond that, you have also set four environment variables for your docker container
+Beyond that, you have to set the following environment variables for your docker container
  * `DB_NAME` - name of the database, that you store your metrics in
  * `DB_USERNAME` - username used to log into the database
  * `DB_PASSWORD` - password used to log into the database
  * `DB_URL` - database URL in the form of `host:port`, eg. `localhost:5432`

-If you want to take a look at some examples, see `deploy` step in any of the GitHub workflows in [membrane_videoroom](https://github.com/membraneframework/membrane_videoroom/tree/master/.github/workflows) with [docker-compose.yml](https://github.com/membraneframework/membrane_videoroom/blob/master/docker-compose.yml) file used by it.
+If you want to take a look at some examples, see `deploy` step in any of the GitHub workflows in [membrane_videoroom](https://github.com/membraneframework/membrane_videoroom/tree/master/.github/workflows) and [docker-compose.yml](https://github.com/membraneframework/membrane_videoroom/blob/master/docker-compose.yml) file used by it.

 ## Running tests